-A.B., Romance Languages, Princeton University; M.A., Latin American Studies, University of Texas, Austin; Ph.D., Social Anthropology (specialization in African Diaspora Studies), University of Texas, Austin.
+A.B., Spanish Literature and Civilization, Princeton University; M.A., Latin American Studies, University of Texas, Austin; Ph.D., Social Anthropology (specialization in African Diaspora Studies), University of Texas, Austin

-Critical race studies; Black feminism; Race in Brazil; Afro-Latin Studies; African diaspora studies
+Critical race studies; black feminism; gender and race in Brazil; HIV/AIDS, health policy, and human rights; Afro-Latin studies; African diaspora studies